Camera algorithms

 HIGH DYNAMIC RANGE (HDR)

-• Uses multiple frames from conventional image sensor, captured with different exposure settings.
+• Uses multiple frames from a conventional image sensor captured with different exposure settings.

-• The input frames exposure times are determined automatically based on scene analysis.
+• The input frame exposure times are determined automatically based on scene analysis.

 • Detects moving objects and does not fuse the corresponding areas to avoid ghosting artifacts.

-• Low-light HDR combines both technologies, Low-light filter (MFNR) and HDR to output high quality images with low noise level and well preserved highlights.
-Perfect solution for typical nightscapes scenes.
+• Low-light HDR combines both technologies—low-light filter (MFNR) and HDR—to output high-quality images with low noise levels and well-preserved highlights.
+Perfect solution for typical nightscape scenes.

 img 121 1 scaled img 121 hdr scaled